The Power of Adaptogens

 Alexander Panossian and Georg Wikman added a more up-to-date definition, stating that adaptogens have been classified as herbal preparations that can increase resistance to stress and fatigue.
 (3)

-Fatigue is a common health complaint that may be generally defined as a feeling of lack of energy.
-However, fatigue can be of a physical or mental nature.
+Fatigue is a common health complaint defined as a lack of energy.
+However, fatigue can be physical or mental.

-Physical fatigue is the inability to continue functioning at an average level of performance, while mental fatigue may manifest in the form of decreased attention or reduced ability to concentrate.
+Physical fatigue is the inability to continue functioning at an average level of performance, while mental fatigue may manifest as decreased attention or reduced ability to concentrate.

 This is where adaptogens come into play.
 Extracts from adaptogenic plants enhance stress resistance and increase concentration, performance, and endurance during fatigue.
 (4)